- 1 How Basic Combat Works

 Certain situations may provide more or less than typical concealment, and modify the miss chance accordingly.

 An invisible creature is visually undetectable.
 Invisibility makes a creature undetectable by senses which require line of sight, including Darkvision, but most non-visual senses completely negate the benefits of invisibility.
 While they can't be seen, invisible creatures can be heard, smelled, or felt.

 Against creatures which rely on visual senses, invisibility provides the following benefits:

 - While invisible, if you are also using stealth, you can only be revealed by a creature that makes an active Spot check against you.
 Passive Perception checks may not be used against a stealthed creature which is also invisible.

 - Your Stealth checks while invisible are made with a +2 circumstance bonus (+4 if you are standing still).

-- Attacks made while invisible, against enemies who can't see you, are made with a +2 circumstance bonus to the attack roll, and the attack is made against that creature's flat-footed AC.
+- Attacks made while invisible, against enemies who can't see you, are made with a +2 circumstance bonus to the attack roll, and the target is treated as flat-footed versus the attack.

 - While invisible, you are not subject to precision damage (e.g. sneak attacks) unless the attacker has a targeting sense which pierces your invisibility and provides no miss chance.

 If a creature has reason to be making active perception checks (Spot checks) against a stealthed, invisible creature (such as an alert guard), then the perception roll, within 30 feet, is resolved as normal against the creature's stealth result (with a bonus for being invisible).